prahladyeri/prahladyeri.github.io/_posts/2023-02-01-opinion-ecommerce-and-corporate-websites-need-to-adopt-some-minimalism-and-de-clutter.md

 ---
 layout: post
-title: Ecommerce and corporate websites need to adopt some minimalism and de-clutter
+title: 'Ecommerce and corporate websites need to adopt some minimalism and de-clutter'
 tags: design efficiency ergonomics web-development
 ---